 While most United States municipalities take similar recyclables, some important differences should be adhered to avoid contaminating your local recycling stream.
 Find out how and what you can recycle at BeRecycled.org or contact your local recycling entity.

-If you’re still stuck, many popular retailers like amazon have guides on their websites for properly recycling their packaging.
+If you’re still stuck, many popular retailers like Amazon have website guides for properly recycling their packaging.

 Symbol #1: PET or PETE (Recyclable)